-This option to the general M.B.A.
-Program offers an opportunity for concentration in the area of Business Economics.
-The goal of this option is to provide analytical tools for analyzing and solving today's business and societal problems.
+This option to the general M.B.A. program allows concentration in business economics.
+The goal is to provide tools for analyzing and solving today's business and societal problems.
 The requirements for the option are:

 Courses Semester Hours

 Economics Elective 3

 Economics Elective 3

 M.B.A.
-Elective 3
+Elective 1 3

 Total Hours 9

-&lt;sup>1 The M.B.A. elective may be chosen from non-Core, non-Basic graduate level business courses, including Economics.
+1 The M.B.A. elective may be chosen from non-core, non-basic graduate level business courses, including economics.

-The following courses are approved Economics electives:
+The following courses are approved economics electives: